sabinsharma/UserInfo/README.md

 ## About UserInfo

-UserInfo is project is my weekend project.
+UserInfo is my weekend project.
 It demonstrate the use of ORM relationships, customize pagination, validation, exception handling, along with Ajax, Javascript, jQuery, SASS ofcourse using webpack to manage assets.
+The application simpy stores user information and allows to view the list of users.
+Validation messages are bilingual and handle both in server side and client side.
+Depending on the province different format for salary is accepted. i.e 2 different formats, one for QC and another for other provinces.
+12,000.00 and 12.000,00

 <p align="center"><img src="https://laravel.com/assets/img/components/logo-laravel.svg"></p>